 Credit risk refers to risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-Credit risk arises primarily from financial assets such as cash and bank balances, trade receivables and other financial assets, hence, no risk is perceived.
+Credit risk arises primarily from financial assets such as cash and bank balances, trade receivables and other financial assets.
+Credit risk arising from bank balances and other financial assets are limited since the counterparties are reputed banks and government institutions.